 “An estimated 1,000 Singaporeans die from sudden cardiac death (SCD) every year.”

 Clinical Associate Professor Ching Chi Keong, Senior Consultant from the Department of Cardiology and Director of

-Electrophysiology and Pacing,
+Electrophysiology and Pacing at

 National Heart Centre Singapore (NHCS), a member of the

-The study found that about 91 per cent of the people who died from sudden cardiac death were males with a mean age of 46 ± 9 years.
+The study found that about 91 per cent of those who died from sudden cardiac death were males with a mean age of 46 ± 9 years.

 Sudden cardiac arrest and heart attack: What is the difference?

 “Sudden cardiac arrest is not the same as a heart attack.
-A heart attack happens because the heart’s blood supply is cut off, while sudden cardiac arrest is usually caused by electrical issues within the heart,” says Adj Assoc Prof Ching.
+A heart attack happens because the heart’s blood supply is cut off, while sudden cardiac arrest is usually caused by electrical issues within the heart,” says Clin Assoc Prof Ching.